uswitch/ustyle/styleguide/content/design/usability-testing.md

       </div>
     </p>

- <li>Aesthetic and minimalist design - Every extra unit of information in a dialogue competes with the relevant units of information and diminishes their relative visibility.</li>
+ <li><strong>Aesthetic and minimalist design</strong> - Every extra unit of information in a dialogue competes with the relevant units of information and diminishes their relative visibility.</li>
     <p>
       <div class="us-grid-row">
         <div class="us-col-md-6">